jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 make install
 ```

 Webservers have various configurable components.
-The basic configuration out of the box is very conservative about resources.
-You will need to tune the different settings as you go along as no two work loads are the same.
+The basic configuration out of the box is very conservative about resources and is not much use beyond for testing.
+You will need to tune the different settings as you go along as no two work loads are the same, unfortunately there is no direct tutorial you can just configure and run a large business with.
 For our purposes in class the default configurations will suffice, but in the real world you will need to find additional documents or books to guide you along.

-Apache has extendable modules so its base features can be extended without needing to recompile the entire program.
-Using apt-get you can add modules that you can use to render the PHP language or modules to enable HTTP/2 capabilities for instance.
+Apache has extendable modules so its base features can be enhanced without needing to recompile the entire program.
+Using ```apt-get``` you can add modules that you can use to render the PHP language or modules to enable HTTP/2 capabilities for instance.

 > Let's try installing apache2 and php at the same time and look at the dependecy list